Top Menu

 After having a wholesome lunch, some decided to take a dip in the pool.

-I, instead, turned to the closest hammock under a few trees, and enjoying the most wonderful breeze, took a long nap!
-Ahhh... it was glorious! :)
+I, instead, turned to the closest hammock under a few trees, and, enjoying the most wonderful breeze, took a long nap!

-Well guys, I'm so very happy we decided to visit the Cascadas of Chicala, it brought great memories of outings we as a family did long time ago while growing up.
-This time, it was great to share this same type of experience with my daughter who had a wonderful time!
+Well, guys, I'm so very happy we decided to visit the Cascadas de Chicala; it brought back great memories of outings we had as a family a long time ago while growing up.

-Hugs my friends!
+Hugs, my friends!

 Enjoy what you read today?
 Enter your email address below to subscribe to Remodelando la Casa: